Parth099/College-Notes/CompSci/CIS3207 - OS/lectures/Lecture 09-22-22 - Concurrency.md

 ![TCB](/img/TCB.png)

-Notice the TCP has CPU state (registers, PSW).
+Notice the TCB has CPU state (registers, PSW) and lives in the PCB.

 ## Actions
 + Suspending a process suspends all threads